https-github-com-Engelbert107/Land_surface_classification_malawi_mozambique/README.md

 ## How to run code

 1. Download the data.
-Instruction on how to do this can be found in `Instruction`
+Instruction on how to do this can be found in [Instruction](https://github.com/https-github-com-Engelbert107/Tobacco_areas_classification_malawi_mozambique/tree/main/Instruction).

 2. Setup your new virtual environment.
     - `conda create -n name_env`